 Q28: Which direction is the cable pulled in a cable lift for core strength?

 A28: From low to high

-Q29: Which exercise is the most appropriate for improving stabilization of the glenohumeral joint?
+Q29: Which exercise is the most appropriate for improving the stabilization of the glenohumeral joint?

 A29: Hands on ball push-up

-Q30: Which of the following does not affect the stride length of an athlete?
+Q30: Which of the following does not affect an athlete’s stride length?

 A30: Stride rate

 Q31: Squats occur around which axis of movement?